Header with conference logo and image of outdoor seating area by pool.

 Host Committee

-The Host Committee is made up of an incredible group of members who curate and coordinate the (un)conference, from the networking activities to programming and speakers.
+The Host Committee is made up of an incredible group of members who curate and coordinate the (un)conference, from the networking activities to programming and facilitators.

 Headshot of Renada Williams.